Wizard of Oz: Magic Match

 When I was hired as an Associate Designer I became more involved with the live operations of our game and would regularly be tasked with redesigning live levels of the game that were under performing.
 I also took over Design’s responsibilities in our content release process, working closely with other departments to ensure new levels were released to our players each week.

-More recently I’ve taken on the task of managing the production of main progression levels for the game.
-This has involved ensuring our rate of level creation has kept pace with our weekly content releases, and final approval of level submissions.
+As time went on I took on the task of managing the production of main progression levels for the game.
+This involved ensuring our rate of level creation has kept pace with our weekly content releases, and final approval of level submissions.
+It’s also included making sure new regions have been set up properly and overseeing Design’s content submissions for our monthly app update schedule.